1 Chronicles 17 — When God flips your plans into something bigger

 Catch that reversal?
 David said "let me build you a house."
 God said "I'm going to build YOU a house."
 And he didn't mean a building.
 He meant a dynasty.
 A legacy.
 A family line that would stretch further than David could imagine.

-It's like showing up to do someone a favor and they hand you the keys to something you never could have earned.
+It's like showing up to do someone a and they hand you the keys to something you never could have earned.
 David was a kid from .
 He didn't come from royalty.
 He didn't have connections.
 Everything he had — the throne, the victories, the — came from God's hand, not his own résumé.

 On one level, this is about — David's son who would actually build the .
 But read the language again.
 "Forever" shows up four times.
 Solomon's didn't last forever.
 Which means this promise is pointing beyond Solomon to someone else.
 Someone whose throne really would have no end.
 Early readers would have felt the weight of it.
 Later readers — looking back through the lens of , the — can see exactly where this was heading all along.